palantir/atlasdb/docs/source/cluster_management/backup-restore.rst

 5. Release the Backup Lock
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Call the ``persistent-lock/release`` endpoint, passing back the ``LockEntry`` that you received in step 1.
+Call the ``persistent-lock/release-backup-lock`` endpoint, passing back the ``PersistentLockId`` that you received in step 1.
-For example (replace the serialised ``LockEntry`` with your own from step 1):
+For example (replace the serialised ``PersistentLockId`` with your own from step 1):

 .. code:: bash

-   $ curl -X POST --header 'content-type: application/json' '<product-base-url>/persistent-lock/release' -d '{"rowName":"BackupLock","lockId":"9dbae91b-a35c-4938-82fe-58fb31772738","reason":"manual-backup"}'
+   $ curl -X POST --header 'content-type: application/json' '<product-base-url>/persistent-lock/release-backup-lock' -d '9dbae91b-a35c-4938-82fe-58fb31772738'

 Restoring from a Backup